 14) Streaming Service Advertising

-One of the most important marketing trends that I see emerging, and has been relatively important as of recent years, that all businesses should consider in their 2023 marketing plan is advertising on streaming services.
-Even before COVID-19 came along and made a huge boom in the streaming service industry, streaming services and companies have been a huge game changer on the market and are starting to become the dominant form of media and tv delivery.
-Many people in this day in age are making the switch from cable TV to streaming, and creating and putting on ads on these streaming platforms is the go-to way to bring attention to your business.
+One of the most important marketing trends that I see emerging, and has been relatively important as of recent years, that all businesses should consider in their marketing plan is advertising on streaming services.
+Even before COVID-19 came along and made a massive boom in the streaming service industry, streaming services and companies were substantial game changers in the market.
+They were starting to become the dominant form of media and TV delivery.
+Many people nowadays are switching from cable TV to streaming, and creating and putting ads on these streaming platforms is the go-to way to bring attention to your business.

 David Ring, Senior Marketing Manager, MCT - Trading